Whispers

 Walk around the sculpture.

-Move closer to the two faces
+Move in closer to the faces.